 To communicate with you about a meeting, conference, or event.
 We may communicate with you about a meeting, conference, or event hosted or co-sponsored by ABCP or one of our business associates.
 This may include information about the event’s content, event logistics, payment, updates, and additional information related to the event.
 Information you provide when registering for or participating in a conference managed or co-sponsored by parties, other than or in addition to ABCP may be shared with those parties, and the treatment of such information is further subject to the privacy policies of those parties.
 ABCP and its conference co-sponsors may contact you after the event about the event, subsequent iterations of the event and related events.
 Please note that ABCP conference, meeting or event organisers, co-sponsors, exhibitors, and other third parties may directly request your personal information at their conference booths or presentations.
 Providing your information to them is optional, and you should review their privacy policies to address your particular needs and concerns about how they will treat your personal information.

 To include you in ABCP Member Directories.
 If you are an active member of ABCP, at your request, we may include your information in different types of ABCP member directories.

-To update you on relevant ABCP benefits, programs, and opportunities.
-ABCP may communicate with you regarding relevant ABCP benefits, programs, and opportunities available to you, through your membership(s) with ABCP.
+To update you on relevant ABCP benefits, programmes, and opportunities.
+ABCP may communicate with you regarding relevant ABCP benefits, programmes, and opportunities available to you, through your membership(s) of ABCP.